efabless/mpw_precheck/README.md

                         Specifies whether or not to waive fuzzy consistency checks.
   --skip_drc, -sd       Specifies whether or not to skip DRC checks.
+  --drc_only, -do       Specifies whether or not to only run DRC checks.

 ```